 The Member shall be responsible for the installation of any concrete transformer pads, grounding grid, switchgear pads, secondary cabinets, transformer pad grounding, C.T./P.T. cabinet, meter bases, transformer protection posts, secondary service cables, service cable connection lugs and conduit raceways as required by the Cooperative in accordance with Cooperative specifications.
 The Cooperative will provide the necessary C.T. / P. T. metering devices as well as the meter for the Member's facility.
-A 320 amp 120/208 V three-phase self-contained meter base may be made available at the discretion of the Cooperative.
+All 320 amp 120/208 V three-phase self-contained meter bases with by-pass levers must be approved by the cooperative, but are provided by the member.
+All 480-volt services up to 600 Amps, must have a lockable disconnect switch before the CT/PT cabinet to isolate all phase conductors.
+All three phase services larger than 600 Amps, are required to have a Cooperative specific metering cabinet that is provided by the Cooperative but paid for by the member.